Security-Onion-Solutions/securityonion-docs/architecture.rst

 When using a ``heavy node``, Security Onion implements distributed deployments using Elasticsearch's `cross cluster search <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html>`__.
 When you run Setup and choose ``Heavy Node``, it will create a local Elasticsearch instance and then configure the manager node to query that instance.
 This is done by updating \_cluster/settings on the manager node so that it will query the local Elasticsearch instance.

-Heavy Nodes run the following components (Production Mode w/ Best Practices):
+Heavy Nodes run the following components:

 -  Elasticsearch
 -  Logstash